 •all children of school years 1,2 and 3 (to be vaccinated in school)

-In addition, anyone who was eligible for immunisation in the first two years of the programme but has not yet been vaccinated against shingles remains eligible until their 80th birthday.
+In addition, anyone who was eligible for immunisation in the first three years of the programme but has not yet been vaccinated against shingles remains eligible until their 80th birthday.
 This includes:

 You do not require a doctor's sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website.

 For any illness lasting longer than seven days you will need to see the doctor for him/her to issue a 'Fit Note' and for any subsequent renewal of the certificate.
 If your employer insists on a sickness certificate for 7 days or less a charge will be levied.

 PLEASE NOTE THAT IT IS NOT CLASSED AS AN EMERGENCY TO HAVE YOUR FIT NOTE REVIEWED.
 PLEASE DO NOT BOOK AN EMERGENCY APPOINTMENT FOR THIS.

 Sick note to fit note – helping people stay in work

 On the 6 April 2010 the sick note was replaced by the fit note.

 Evidence shows that work is generally good for your health and that often going back to work can actually aid a person’s recovery.
 On the other hand, staying off work can lead to long-term absence and job loss with the risk of isolation, loss of confidence, mental health issues, de-skilling and social exclusion.